nirgoren/RobotsMP/README.md

 # RobotsMP (Workshop in Software Models)
-## A system of robots, targets and obstacles on a board.
+  ## A system of robots, targets and obstacles on a board

+**The project includes 2 main parts**:
+1. Spectra specification- Spectra is a formal specification language for reactive systems which consists of logical constraints, guarantees and assumptions, which describe temporal relations between inputs and outputs.
+Given a Spectra specification, construct a reactive system implementation, if one exits, that ensures satisfaction of the specification for all computations.
+2. GUI (Java Swing).

 **Requirements**:
 1. The robots should get to their targets infinitely often in every run.